codeamazone/miu-app/README.md

 $ sudo docker ps
 ```
 <br>
-Copy the id of the miu container and enter that container in a subshell to run the migrations:
+Copy the id of the miu container and access that container in a subshell to run the migrations:

 *On Windows*
 ```